MarlonCajamarca/Flight-Delay-Prediction-App/docs/challenge.md

 # Weights associated with classes in the form {class_label: weight}
 'class_weight': ['balanced']
 ```
 * The trained model was stored in a newly created `models` folder.
-The model was saved using the `joblib` library and was called `model.joblib`.
+The model was saved using the `pickle` library and was called `model.pkl`.
 This would be the model to be served for serving predictions.
-Even thoug it is not a good practice to upload ML models to repository, the fitted model was only 1.4K in size.
+Even thoug it is not a good practice to upload ML models to repository, the fitted model was only 1.0K in size.
 Additionally, in the name of transparency the model has been uploaded for the evaluators to track all artifacts geenrated during the model operationalization challenge.
 Therefore, the trained model was pushed to the repository.

 ## Model Selection Pipeline
 * `XGBCclassifier` VS `LogisticRegression`